smart-on-fhir/Swift-FHIR/README.md

 ### Contained Resources

 FHIR makes use of [contained resources](http://hl7.org/implement/standards/fhir/references.html#contained).
-Such properties are represented as `FHIRReference` instances, a subclass of FHIR's `ResourceReference`.
+Such properties are represented as `FHIRReference` instances, a subclass of FHIR's `Reference`.
-To resolve resource references, call `resolved()` on a FHIRReference property, which will return an instance of the referenced type, if resolving was successful.
+To resolve resource references, call `resolved(ModelClass)` on a FHIRReference property, which will return an instance of the referenced type, if resolving successfully.

 Extensions